 The horses that I have owned have also played a large part in shaping my horsey life, ranging from my first Welsh Mountain Section A, an Irish cob, Irish Thoroughbred, Ex-racehorse, KWPN mare and now my current imported Westphalian youngster, and it is through them all, and all of my client's horses, and their different training levels and needs, behaviours and characters, that I have formed Ethical Horse and Rider Training.

 I am a fully qualified, insured and Accredited Professional BHSII and I also have:-

 Qualified to build British Showjumping Club Courses.

 I am expanding my own knowledge, skills and responses to the unbacked and pretty much unhandled youngster purchased in September 2016.
-I am very excited about this new journey with my new mare.
-This has brought me to further expand upon my groundwork skills and I am drawing inspiration from the likes of Jason Webb and his starting of young horses and further groundwork skills, from Tristan Tucker.
+I am very excited about this journey with my new mare.
+This has brought me to further expand upon my groundwork skills and I now have personal experience of Jason Webb and his starting of young horses and further groundwork skills, from Tristan Tucker.
 Both these trainers are incredibly talented in what they do, and both carry forward easily into ridden work.
 I have been fortunate to use their methods for the education of my youngster.
 Tristan's work being invaluable in training her to handled a variety of situations.
 She has come along way and I am forever increasing my skillbase.
 We have just started our competitive journey with British Dressage.

 I will always continue to progress my own training through a carefully selected range of highly skilled and knowledgeable equestrians.
 This means that I take part in and attend courses, conventions, training days and clinics.